christianandredietrich/iOS-SDK/properties.md

 ### NXPropertySetHWdecoderPixelFormat

-Sets iOS HW decoder pixel foramt of output property (kCVPixel- BufferPixelFormatTypeKey).
+Sets iOS HW decoder pixel format of output property (kCVPixel- BufferPixelFormatTypeKey).
 This property is to set a pixel format for decoded video format.
 Have to set it before start to play.

 > **Warning** Don’t use general play if you use this property for general play.
 If you don’t use it properly, the video will not display normally.